 First Things First:

-At present, all iDevices running current iOS 9, 10, and 11 versions work properly with “Use Computed Brightness” off.
+At present, all iDevices running iOS 9.3 or later versions work properly with “Use Computed Brightness” off.

 Can’t find Cine Meter II on the App Store?
 If you’re on an iPad running iOS 6 or newer, the App Store app defaults to showing only iPad apps.
 Select “iPhone Apps” at the top of the screen, and Cine Meter II should appear.